 A low level of power steering fluid or a loose belt is a minor problem that you can fix easily.
 However, the system also has a belt that drives the pump on the front of the engine, a tie rod that acts a link between the steering gear and knuckles (the attaching point of the wheels), and the hoses that create a bridge between the pump and the gear.
 One or some of these components can break, crack, or wear out over time.
 When this happens, the warning sign will be the steering wheel makes noise when turning.

-The Causes Of Knocking And Clunking Noise When Turning
+Knocking And Clunking Noise When Turning: What Are The Culprits

-Tie rods plays the key part in the system, they connect the steering arm to a vehicle’s steering rack.
-By doing this, tie rods will connect the tire direction with the turning of the steering wheel, which help drivers to control their car.
-However, when a tie rod end is loose or worn, car owners can notice immediately from a clunking noise.
+Tie rods play a key part in the system, they connect the steering arm to a vehicle’s steering rack.
+By doing this, tie rods will connect the tire direction with the turning of the steering wheel, which helps drivers to control their cars.
+However, when a tie rod end is loose or worn, car owners can notice immediately a clunking noise.

-Unlike tie rods, anti-roll bar, or sway bar link takes responsibility of reducing body roll while turning or cornering.
-It also helps keeping the four-wheel vehicle to stabilize on the road, avoid rolling over when having a sharp turn.
-However, if your car make noise when turning, especially a clunking sound, the sway bar could have broken or damaged.
+Unlike tie rods, anti-roll bar, or sway bar link takes responsibility for reducing body roll while turning or cornering.
+It also helps keep the four-wheel vehicle stabilized on the road, and avoid rolling over when having a sharp turn.
+However, if your car makes noise when turning, especially a clunking sound, the sway bar could have broken or damaged.
 And it needs to be fixed soon.
-Not only the knocking noise when turning steering wheel, your vehicle will also have difficulty handling.
+Not only the knocking noise when turning the steering wheel, your vehicle will also have difficulty handling.

-For that reason, if a ball joint goes bad or fails, you may notice a creaking noise when turning steering wheel, which will be louder overtime.
-Depend on different cars, a few ball joints per wheel may not be load bearing.
+For that reason, if a ball joint goes bad or fails, you may notice a creaking noise when turning the steering wheel, which will be louder over time.
+Depending on different cars, a few ball joints per wheel may not be load-bearing.
 So if your car makes noise when turning, check the bad ball joints now.

 Causes Of Creaking Noise When Turning Steering Wheel

 Just like all other car parts, bushings wear out.
-And when this happen, they deteriorate, crack and create creaking noise when turning steering wheel.
-Drivers need to replace them fast to reduce the risk of accident.
+And when this happens, they deteriorate, crack, and create creaking noise when turning the steering wheel.
+Drivers need to replace them fast to reduce the risk of accidents.

-Power steering pump, belt and rack are other car parts to talk a look when you having creaking noise when turning steering wheel.
-Since when these parts damaged or worn, they will create a creaking sound.
-Also, they will sound even louder during low speed turning, so car owners can notice very easily.
+The power steering pump, belt, and rack are other car parts to talk a look at when you have a creaking noise when turning the steering wheel.
+Since when these parts are damaged or worn, they will create a creaking sound.
+Also, they will sound even louder during low-speed turning, so car owners can notice very easily.

 Struts and shocks are very helpful.
 However, if your car makes noise when turning and you can see fluid on the side of your front shocks, then we have bad news for you.
-Your shocks and struts are worn and they needed to be changed.
-Another thing to notice it the car movement: You will feel loose and bouncy when going over bumps.
+Your shocks and struts are worn and they need to be changed.
+Another thing to notice is the car movement: You will feel loose and bouncy when going over bumps.